RetroReversing/retroReversing/categories/tutorials/Introduction.md

 Let's start at the beginning, you might have seen ROM files before, well actually I can safely assume you HAVE used a few of them in your favourite emulator.

 But what exactly are ROM files?
 How did that big plastic cartridge become a single file that can be run into an emulator?
 Let's find out!
-{% include link-to-other-post.html post="/how-retro-cartridges-roms-worked" description="Find out here!" %}
+{% include link-to-other-post.html post="/how-retro-cartridges-roms-worked" description="Have you ever wondered how a game cartridge for Game Boy or the NES actually works?
+Find out here!" %}

 ## ISO files